Inform 7 documentation and resources

 How to Not Lose This Post

-Important: References and Useful threads/posts, below provide a lot of info not to be found in the docs
+Note: References and Useful threads/posts below provide a lot of info not in the docs

 Inform 7 10.1 (current release)